Accelerated Program Guidelines

 Public Notes section, the Department will indicate that the student is an "ACCL" student.

-- Additionally, the Department can let the student know who their advisor is and who they should go to for further questions.
+- Additionally, the Department will need to let the student know who their advisor is and who they should go to for further questions; this can ALSO be indicated in the Department Specific Notes in CollegeNET.

 - The G.S. will offer the student admission into the accelerated program, send the offer letter, and tag the student “ACCL.”